4 Development

 The Encoding value shouldn’t include quotes like the warning message above (i.e., UTF-8)

-After adding the required fields to the DESCRIPTION file,6 we’ll document() the package again using the keyboard shortcut:
+After adding the required fields to the DESCRIPTION file,3 we’ll document() the package again and we should see the following:

 ==> devtools::document(roclets = c('rd', 'collate', 'namespace'))